 This inexpensive painter’s tape is long enough to create dozens of parking spaces for your outdoor toy storage area.
 It comes off the floor clean, and this ensures that your garage, patio, or deck looks just as nice after you remove it as it did before you put it on.

-Outdoor Toy Storage Idea Two – Wheeled Storage Bins
+Outdoor Toy Storage Idea Two – Wheeled Storage Bin

-Anyone who is a big fan of lawn games knows how difficult it is to keep the various pieces together between uses.
+Anyone who is a big fan of lawn games outside the house knows how difficult it is to keep the various pieces together between uses.
 Maybe your kid likes to play soccer, basketball, or street hockey and they tend to leave their equipment in an untidy mess when they finish with it.
 Not only does this increase the chances of the items getting lost or broken, but it also boosts the chances of pieces going missing.
-These wheeled storage bins look sharp and they can save you money by keeping your items safe.
+The wheeled storage bin looks sharp and can save you money by keeping your items safe.

 This quadruple compartment storage cart is perfect for dividing up your various games or equipment into individual slots.
 Since it’s on wheels, you can easily move it around your storage area, and it has a thin profile that won’t stick out too far into your space.
 Each bag lifts out for easy portability too.